uva-engineering-decision-analysis/Langley_Freddie/README.md

 v.
 Alpha-glucosidase inhibitors

 ## Second Stage
+Now that we’ve completed stage one of the model, we may now move to the second stage which will provide the drug option after the stage 1 objective has been achieved.
+The goal of the second stage which will be to provide a drug from the filtered list that is the least expensive.
+## Payoffs
+The maximum payoff would be an A1C of 7%.
+Per the Mayo Clinic,, the target A1C range for a patient with diabetes is less than 7%.
+A minimum payoff would be an A1C of 8%.
 # Predictive Model
 ## First Stage
 •	The math is fairly simple in the predictive model.
 Using the percentage of the treatment effectiveness, we will subtract that amount from the baseline A-1 C. Below you will find a table that lists the different types of diabetic treatments as well as their effectiveness and their cost.